 The Company's ovarian cancer indication, with original value of \$13.3 million, has not been impaired since its acquisition.
-At September 30, 2019, the Company evaluated its IPR&D of the ovarian cancer indication and concluded that it is not more likely than not that the asset is impaired.
-As no other indicators of impairment existed during the fourth quarter of 2019, or first half of 2020, no impairment charges were recorded during the six months ended June 30, 2020 and 2019.
+At September 30, 2020, the Company evaluated its IPR&D of the ovarian cancer indication and concluded that it is not more likely than not that the asset is impaired.
+As no other indicators of impairment existed during the fourth quarter of 2019, or first nine months of 2020, no impairment charges were recorded during the ninemonths ended September 30, 2020 and 2019.

-The Company's GBM candidate, with original value of \$9.4 million had cumulative impairments through 2018 of \$7 million, with remaining carrying value of \$2.4 million at December 31, 2019 and March 31, 2020, On September 30, 2019, the Company evaluated its IPR&D of the (GBM) product candidate and concluded that it is not more likely than not that the asset is further impaired.
-As no other indicators of impairment existed during the fourth quarter of 2019 and in the first half of 2020, no impairment charges were recorded during the six months ended June 30, 2020 and 2019.
+The Company's GBM candidate, with original value of \$9.4 million had cumulative impairments through 2018 of \$7 million, with remaining carrying value of \$2.4 million at December 31, 2019.
+On September 30, 2020, the Company evaluated its IPR&D for the (GBM) product candidate and concluded that it is more likely than not that the asset is further impaired.
+After this assessment on September 30, 2020, the Company wrote off the remaining \$2.4 million of this asset, thereby recognizing a non-cash charge of \$2.4 million in the third quarter of 2020.

-The Company's RNA delivery system, with an initial value of \$1.5, million was previously fully impaired.
+The Company's RNA delivery system, with an initial value of \$1.5 million was previously fully impaired and written off.